alexanderthclark/Stats1101/book/thehistogram.md

 Chapter 3.5 works through an example showing the distribution of blood pressure levels for users and non-users of an oral contraceptive.
 Overlaying the histograms is useful when comparing only populations from the same age group, suggesting that the pill affects blood pressure.

 We can also split histograms for merely descriptive purposes.
 Below, we show the distribution of the age at which 50 important paintings were completed for both Picasso and Cezanne.
-After splitting by the qualitative varaible, artist name, we see that Picasso peaked earlier.
+After splitting by the qualitative variable, artist name, we see that Picasso peaked earlier.

 ```{figure} images/picasso_and_cezanne_combined.svg
 :width: 65%